abba-platforms/cillar/README.md

 **CillarCoin** ($CILLAR) is a programmable ERC-20 utility token created and developed by **Simon Kapenda**, the creator of **Abba App**, and maintained by **Abba Platforms Inc.** It is built to facilitate transit fare payments on **AfrailX** and **ArailX** smart mobility systems exclusively through the **Abba App**.

 CillarCoin is designed to enable secure, flexible, and user-centric mobility payments within a decentralized infrastructure ecosystem, with future support for **community governance via DAO mechanisms** over key parameters such as rewards, pricing, and treasury allocation.
+See Cillar DAO website at cillar.org.

 ----------